 The rules for non-residents of Germany differ from residents.
 Filing a tax return may be more complicated if a person comes from a country with which Germany does not have an agreement to avoid double taxation.

-This applies, for example, to some countries in Africa, but also to Afghanistan.
+This for example applies to some countries in Africa or even Afghanistan.

 The basic rule for citizens from countries without an agreement states: taxes are paid wherever you are and for your entire income, including any rental income from your home country.
 Those who live and work in Germany for a shorter period (less than 6 months) are still subject to tax in their home country.

 However, under certain conditions, people can be treated as subject to unlimited income tax in Germany.